 The 5 most dreaded words a pool owner ever wants to hear: “Someone pooped in the pool!!”
 It doesn’t happen often but when someone poops in the pool, you need a plan.
 The short answer is that you are going to shock the pool and keep the level of shock at a high level for a prescribed period of time.
 We have put together a quick reference guide to help you know what to do if you do find poop in the pool.

-Why is it necessary to close and disinfect after someone poops in the pool?
+What to do if someone poops in the pool?

 Is all poop handled the same?